ralscha/ratelimiter-pg/README.md

 tenant:acme:write
 ```

-The library does not interpret key structure.
+The library does not interpret key structure or normalize case.
 It only trims leading and trailing whitespace.

 That makes it suitable for per-user login throttling, per-tenant quotas, per-endpoint limits, or any other string-addressable bucket strategy chosen by the application.

 ## How it works

+`(*RateLimiter).Allow` validates the bucket configuration, trims leading and trailing whitespace from the key, and then calls the PostgreSQL function `check_rate_limit`.

-The PostgreSQL function `check_rate_limit` validates the request configuration, normalizes the key, replenishes tokens lazily from elapsed time, and atomically applies the allow-or-deny decision through one `INSERT ...
+That function replenishes tokens lazily from elapsed time and atomically applies the allow-or-deny decision through one `INSERT ...
 ON CONFLICT ...
 DO UPDATE ...
 RETURNING` statement.

 Because the decision is stored and computed in PostgreSQL, competing requests for the same bucket serialize on the same row instead of relying on in-process memory or distributed locks.